nullist0/today_good_words/README.md

 ## Integration tests

-To run integration tests, run the following command.
+To run integration tests, open the emulator and run the following command.

 ```shell
 melos bootstrap